voxel51/fiftyone/docs/source/user_guide/using_views.rst

     that filter or modify its contents) will sync any |Label| edits or deletions with the source dataset

-Because object patches views only contain a subset of the contents of a
-|Sample| from the source dataset, there are some differences compared to
+However, because object patches views only contain a subset of the contents of a |Sample| from the source dataset, there are some differences compared to non-patch views:
-non-patch views:

 -   Tagging or untagging patches (as opposed to their labels) will not affect